hardskulls/in_mem_storage/infrastructure/README.md

-Infrastructure layer dedicated to any external services (DBs, etc).
+Infrastructure layer dedicated to any external services (databases, net, etc).